-Under this route, any private or public company could list its privately placed NCDs on the wholesale debt market segment of any recognized stock exchange.
-Any FII or any sub-account9 of an FII entity could then purchase these NCDs on the floor of the stock exchange.
+Under this route, any private or public company can list its privately placed NCDs on the wholesale debt market segment of any recognized stock exchange.
+An FII or any sub-account9 of an FII entity can then purchase these NCDs on the floor of the stock exchange from the warehousing entity.
 Entities of offshore realty funds may have their own FII registration or register as a sub-account to an existing FII to purchase the NCDs.
-For an exit, these debentures may be sold on the floor of the stock exchange, but most commonly these NCDs are redeemed by the issuing company.
-So long as the NCD are being offered on private placement basis, the process of offering and listing is fairly simple without any onerous eligibility conditions or compliances.
+For an exit, these debentures may be sold on the floor of the stock exchange10, but most commonly these NCDs are redeemed by the issuing real estate company.
+So long as the NCDs are being offered on private placement basis, the process of offering and listing is fairly simple without any onerous eligibility conditions or compliances.